Razia-Shaheen-Sara/CPP/CPP00/ex01/readme.md

 ---

+**private data**
 Some data should be private to control access, preventing direct modifications(setting wrong values) from outside the class.

+### New concepts for the project:

+1. The class **contact** should have private parts!
+It is not mentioned in the subject but the eval very clearly asks for that!
+2. when we use private parts, those are not accessible from outside code.
+Then we need-----
+3. 🔐 Getters and Setters
+Private fields can't be accessed directly from outside the class.
+We use:

+Setters to assign values to private members
+Example: setFirstName(string)

+Getters to retrieve values
+Example: getFirstName()

 EDGE cases: